-The Most Important KPIs for Field Service Management
+The Most Important KPIs for Every Field Service Role

-The most important metrics are not universal for the company.
+The most important metrics, however, are not universal.
 In fact, they vary significantly based on the unique responsibilities of each role: field technicians, dispatchers, and leaders have different day-to-day goals and expectations, and their KPIs should reflect that.

 KPIs for Dispatchers and Schedulers

 Time to schedule

 The longer it takes for dispatchers and staff schedulers to assign jobs to field workers, the fewer jobs that can be booked throughout the day.
 Delayed scheduling, lower productivity, and decreased utilization often go hand-in-hand.
 Monitoring this metric with an eye on scheduling appointments faster leads to more consistent revenue and higher workforce utilization.